mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

 Day when Leads and PMs decide which major features are included in the release, and which are postponed.

 1. **(Team) Judgment Day Meeting (10:00am San Francisco time)**:
-    - Discuss worst bug on the feature branch
     - Finalize which major features will be in or out for the release
         - Discuss reverting feature(s) if five or more bugs found
 2. Release Manager: